polyaxon/polyaxon/site/docs/setup/platform/celery.md

 Maximum amount of resident memory, in kilobytes, that may be consumed by a worker before it will be replaced by a new worker.
 If a single task causes a worker to exceed this limit, the task will be completed, and the worker will be replaced afterwards.

-> N.B. setting this to a low value might have a negative impact on your workers since they will be replaced after few tasks.
+> N.B. setting this to a low value might have a negative impact on your workers since they will be replaced after a few tasks.